Nina Dobrev, Ian Someralder ‘Vampire Diaries’ Reunion Despised By Nikki Reed?

 Somerhalder and Reed are enjoying their time as a married couple.
 Daily Mail recently posted the pictures of the young couple walking hand-in-hand in Los Angeles.
 The posted pictures were from the couple’s walk through the set of Jimmy Kimmel Live for the promotion of The Vampire Diaries Season 8.

 Meanwhile, there were earlier reports that after Nina’s return in The Vampire Diaries, she might star in its spin-off, The Originals.
 An another report from Celeb Dirty Laundry suggested that Dobrev’s return to the series was her way to save her and Ian’s failing career.
-The media outlet pointed out that after quitting TVD, Nina did grab some films but Ian has no new projects in his hands.
+The media outlet pointed out that after quitting TVD, Nina did grab some films, but Ian has no new projects in his hands.

 “A paying acting job is better than being unemployed and auditioning for bit parts.
 Ian is pushing 40, and let’s face it, not all that talented,” the report read.